loighic/loighic.github.io/_pages/macro/pt1b/supply.md

 ##### 'Supply' versus 'quantity supplied'

 Just as with *demand* and the *quantity demanded*, it is important to note the difference between *supply* and the *quantity supplied*. *Supply* is the relationship between a range of prices and the various quantities supplied at those prices.
 It is represented by a supply curve or a supply schedule (i.e., a table).
-The *quantity supplied* is a particular amount of a good or service that will be produced at some price, and it is represented by a specific point on the supply curve or is part of a price-quantity pair in a supply schedule.
+The **quantity supplied** is a particular amount of a good or service that will be produced at some price, and it is represented by a specific point on the supply curve or is part of a price-quantity pair in a supply schedule.

 ##### An example

 As with demand---and as stated in the definition---supply can be represented as a schedule (i.e., a table) or as a curve (i.e., by a line in a graph).
-Here is a supply schedule to go with our example in the section on demand.
+Here is a supply schedule for gasoline.

 <table class="styled-table">